PhD (University of New South Wales), Master of Laws (Research) (Queensland University of Technology)

 Anna is the Director of Studies (Law), having previously served as the acting Director of Education from April 2022 - March 2023, the Director of Undergraduate Programs (Curriculum) from 2017-2020, and the acting Associate Dean, Learning and Teaching from July-December 2018.
 Anna has a Master of Laws (Research) in legal education, which led to a number of publications on curriculum design in law, as well as a co-authored textbook.
 She was recognised as a Senior Fellow of the Higher Education Academy in 2020.

 Anna holds a PhD from UNSW Law, for which she received a 2015 PhD Excellence Award.
 She also has a Master of Laws (Research) degree from QUT, and a Bachelor of International Studies/Bachelor of Laws (Hons) degree from UNSW.
 Anna is an Assistant Editor of Transnational Environmental Law published by Cambridge University Press.
-She is a member of QUT Law’s Ecological Justice and Digital Social Contract research groups, and an affiliate member of QUT’s Digital Media Research Centre.
+She is a co-convenor of the Regulating Digital Futures research group in the Law School, and a chief investigator of QUT’s Digital Media Research Centre.
 She is interested in supervising research projects in the areas of environmental regulation and compliance, digital and data-driven regulation, and public law and automated decision-making.

 Before joining QUT, Anna worked at UNSW Law and the NSW Department of Environment and Climate Change.
 ORCID: orcid.org/0000-0002-1634-3505